Hospital Negligence Claims

 To be successful in making a claim for compensation on your behalf, the solicitor will need to demonstrate the severity of your symptoms as well as the liability of the defendant.
 If either of these points are difficult to prove or disputed by the defendant, the time taken to complete your case might be extended.

 To support your solicitor with your hospital negligence claim, you are encouraged to provide as much information as possible to support your claim.
 Be as detailed as you can in your descriptions and try to keep copies of all relevant documentation as this will be of substantial use to your solicitor when they process your claim and negotiate the highest compensation award that they can for you.

 Will my claim be made on a no win, no fee basis?

-We proudly offer clients the opportunity to use our services, advice and experience on a no win, no fee basis.
+Yes, your solicitor will be able to provide their advice and experience on a no win, no fee basis.
 This means that clients can access the compensation that they rightly deserve following an illness or injury caused by another party, without suffering further financial loss.
-If our solicitors take your case on and are unsuccessful, you won’t pay them a penny.
+If the solicitor take your case on and is unsuccessful, you won’t pay them a penny.

 Is there a time limit for making a hospital negligence claim?

 Yes, there are time limits for making a claim for all types of personal injury, and it is essential that these are observed.
 For hospital negligence and other types of clinical negligence, the time limit is three years from the date of the accident or the date of knowledge.